Download

 Questions

-Q1: Wolterstorff states that ‘I distinguish between first-order justice, where agents, individuals and institutions, act justly in their ordinary affairs; and second-order justice, which concerns the laws, sanctions and systems that secure first-order justice’.
+Q1: Wolterstorff states that ‘I distinguish between first-order justice, where agents, individuals and institutions, act justly in their ordinary affairs; and second-order justice, which concerns the laws, sanctions and systems that secure first-order justice’ (Justice and Rights, page 9).
 Does this distinction make sense to you, especially the thesis that first-order justice, ‘best understood as each person or institution rendering to the other what is their right or what is due to them’, is ‘structurally basic’?

 Leader prompts: